-Depending on the business and its industry, the advance will be worth somewhere between 70% and 90% of the invoice’s total.
+Depending on the business and its industry, the advance will be worth somewhere between 70% and 90% of the outstanding invoice total.
 The advance will need to be repaid within a pre-determined length of time.
 In some cases, this may be 30 days, while in others, it may be six months.
 Regardless of the term of the advance, for every month that the advance goes unpaid, a factor fee is incurred upon the total.
 Usually, this amounts to an additional 3%.
 Because the percent is charged monthly, and the repayment terms are relatively short, invoice factoring loans generally have very high APRs.
 However, if you have a plan in place to pay early, and are sure the loan will generate revenue, that can be an ideal option for certain borrowers.

 This process is part of what is called Recourse Factoring.
 In Non-Recourse Factoring, which is practiced outside of the United States, no factor fee may be added.
 As a result, non-recourse factors will usually provide a smaller advance and charge greater fees.